Skip to main content

 Step 1: Create Your Business Plan

 The first step to starting a supermarket is putting together a solid business plan.
-Your business plan is the foundation that will guide your entire startup process and the document that will allow you to get loans and financing, should you need them to get your store off the ground.
+Your business plan is the foundation that will guide your entire startup process and act as your north star.
+This document is also vital to secure loans and financing.

 Let’s examine the key steps to crafting a worthwhile business plan: